Points of Pride

 Wissahickon Middle School takes pride in its award-winning MathCounts Club Program and Team which engages dozens of 6th, 7th and 8th graders in non-traditional problem solving every year.
 Meeting multiple times a week year-round, the WMS MathCounts Club has been recognized nationally as a Gold Level Club for 10 consecutive years – a distinction shared by no other school in the state of Pennsylvania.
 Since the club’s inception, members of the MathCounts Competition Team - a separate entity from the club - have competed at the regional, state and national level.

-Wissahickon Middle School was selected by Microsoft as a 2015-2016 Microsoft Associate Showcase School for its excellence in transforming its learning environment to deliver more personalized education to students using mobile and cloud technology to better prepare students for success in the workplace.
+Wissahickon Middle School is recognized as a Microsoft Associate Showcase School for its excellence in transforming its learning environment to deliver more personalized education to students using mobile and cloud technology to better prepare students for success in the workplace.
 WMS joins an exclusive community of over 400 premier schools from around the world.